 This feature provides automatic driver seat positioning to enhance driver mobility when entering and exiting the vehicle.
 To make your selection, press the "Memory Linked to Fob" button on the touchscreen and select from "On" or "Off."
-Press the back arrow button on the touchscreen to return to the previous menu.

-NOTE: The seat will return to the memorized seat location if "Memory Linked to Fob" is set to (ON) when the Remote Keyless Entry (RKE) transmitter is used to unlock the door.
+NOTE: The seat will return to the memorized seat location if "Memory Linked to Fob" is set to (ON) when the Remote Keyless Entry (RKE) Key Fob is used to unlock the door.
 Refer to "Driver Memory Seat" in "Understanding The Features Of Your Vehicle" for further information.